Scherzer stays hot, Nationals blank Royals 6-0

 Alex Gordon had two hits and a walk for the Royals, who have lost eight of 10.

-With Washington leading 1-0, Matt Adams walked leading off the second and Suzuki followed with his 11th homer of the season.
+With Washington leading 1-0, Matt Adams walked leading off the second and Suzuki followed with his 11th homer of the season to culminate a 10-pitch at-bat.

 Juan Soto had two RBI singles.